Technica-Engineering/vector_blf/README.md

 * Replace CompressedFile with std::fstream.
 Replace UncompressedFile with std::iostream with custom std::streambuf.
 Drop AbstractFile and use std::iostream instead.
 * Jenkinsfile

+# Standards

+* Implementation is compatible with binlog API version 7.1.0.

 # Test sources

 * events_from_converter/*.blf have been converted from asc files using original converter under Windows.